Zdanc32/movie-api/README.md

  <li>Nginx 1.14.0</li>
 </ul>
 <h2>Usage</h2>
-If you want to test this web service you can go to one of those specific url adresses.
-List is down below:
+If you want to test this web service you can go to one of those specific url adresses.<br> List is down below:
 <h3>GET method</h3>
 <ul>